-- Residents hailing from Australia, New Zealand, Singapore, Rwanda, South Korea, Thailand, China, Israel, the United Kingdom, Japan, and the administrative regions of Macao and Hong Kong.
+- Residents hailing from Albania, Australia, New Zealand, Singapore, Rwanda, South Korea, Thailand, China, Israel, Lebanon, the United Kingdom, Republic of North Macedonia, Serbia, Japan, United States, Taiwan, and the administrative regions of Macao and Hong Kong.
 In other words, residents who come from these countries are exempt from travel restrictions to Spain.
 That is, as long as they come directly from these countries, have traveled exclusively through others on this list, or have only carried out international transits at airports located in countries other than those on this list (this list is being modified based on the recommendations of the EU, so it is advisable to pay attention to the countries that are added and/or taken off this list).

 - Regular residents of the European Union, Schengen Associated States, Andorra, Monaco, The Vatican (Holy See), or San Marino, who go to that country, proving it with documentation.

 - Those who are holders of a long-stay visa issued by a Member State or Schengen Associated State who are going to that country.